-MDPO 2021 was designed to provide the knowledge and skills required to plan, coordinate and implement multidimensional peace operations at the operational level to increase
+MDPO 2021 was designed to provide the knowledge and skills required to plan, coordinate and implement multidimensional peace operations at the operational level to increase the efficiency and effectiveness of every component involved in peace operations.

 Participants of MDPO 2021 are in their future missions expected to protect civilians, ensure active conflict prevention, reduction of violence, strengthening of security and empowerment of national authorities to take on these tasks.